xing/mire/README.md

 foo.rb:2 Foo.bar
 ```

-This result can only be taken as a hint where to look for unused methods since
+This result can only be taken as a hint where to look for unused methods
-there are places (e.g. in the views) where mire can't find the usage of a
+since there are places (e.g. erb files) where mire can't find the usage
-method.
+of a method.

 ## Configuration

-mire can be configured by `.mire.yml` file.
+mire can be configured by a `.mire.yml` file.
 You can configure which
 files and folders should be excluded when displaying the unused methods.

 ```yaml